malleoz/TASToolKitEditor/README.md

 - Toggle button cells even if you click outside of the actual checkbox but within the cell
 - Undo/redo
 - Shortcuts for File Open, Undo, Redo
+- Allow DataGridView to resize along with window size